For more information on the Regional Food Bank or to ask a question not listed below please contact us at email@example.com

 Where does the food go?

 The Regional Food Bank supplies food to such nonprofit organizations as food pantries, senior centers, shelters, after-school programs, soup kitchens, low-income day care centers, and others.
 These programs turn our food into nutritious, balanced meals for thousands of men, women, and children who otherwise would not get enough to eat.
-The Food Bank serves more than 1,000 member agencies.
+The Food Bank serves about 1,000 member agencies at any given time.

 How does the food get to these agencies?